ththune/book-db/README.md

 # book-db
-MSSQL Database create tables and seed scripts
+MSSQL Database create tables and seed scripts.
+Scripts are generated from Azure Data Studio.